 Baia do Peixe

-Endless sea food options, fresh fish and very affordable prices (for the quality that you get!).
-If you choose the one in Cascais, you get a wonderful view on the ocean.
+Endless seafood options, fresh fish, and very affordable prices (for the quality that you get!).
+If you choose the one in Cascais, you get a wonderful view of the ocean.

 Price: €€-€€€